foundry-rs/starknet-foundry/docs/src/appendix/cast/account/delete.md

 # `delete`
-Delete an account from `accounts-file` and optionally his associated Scarb profile.
+Delete an account from `accounts-file` and its associated Scarb profile.

 ## Required common arguments - passed by CLI or specified in Scarb.toml